A kind of franchise that's been so popular for solong that they seem to be grandfathered into the industry.

 Warhammer and Warhammer 40,000.
 Aside from becoming the kings of tabletop wargaming and sustaining a major corporation, these franchises have producedmultiplevideogames, and enough novels to justify the creation of an entire publishing company (Black Library).
 Bonus points?
 The miniatures games have no advertising - they gain new customers solely through word of mouth.

-This has however had a knock on effect - GW pays little to no attention to its other games these days, especially the Specialist Games range designed at the older GW players.
+This has however had a knock on effect - GW paid little to no attention to its other games as a result of this trope, to the point where the Specialist Games range, designed at the older GW players, were taken down.

 Incidentally (on a related but slightly different scenario to the above), Iron Kingdoms for Privateer Press subverts this trope.
 In addition to being a D&D setting and having at least two or three games (the aforementioned Warmachine, Hordes and now Grind), Privateer have not neglected their other games, such as Monsterpocalypse.